shapeshift/thornode/README.md

 The process to integrate a new chain into THORChain is multifaceted.
 As it requires changes to multiple repos in multiple languages (`golang`, `python`, and `javascript`).

 To learn more about how to add a new chain, follow [this doc](docs/newchain.md) To learn more about creating your own private chain as a testing and development environment, follow [this doc](docs/private_mock_chain.d)
+To learn more about creating your own private chain as a testing and development environment, follow [this doc](docs/private_mock_chain.d)